SalmanEagle/w-a-r/README.md

 * Use Reddit API to integrate https://www.reddit.com/r/FlowerEconomics/ with the smart contract.

 - Suppose a person posts a screenshot as evidence of their having applied for a job, and that post on Reddit gets 1 Upvote; the job applicant will get 1 token of our ETH smart contract.
-- Investors will buy these tokens, and each token will cost [amount invested / total number of tokens issued].
+- Investors will buy these tokens, and each token will be costed as [total amount invested / total number of tokens issued].

 * PHASE 4: